getodk/docs/odk2-src/survey-managing.rst

       The new AppName cannot be the same as another AppName that already exists on the device.

   5. Save :file:`Gruntfile.js`
-  6. Develop your Data Management Application and push it to the device the normal way (instructions in the :ref:`guide <app-designer-common-tasks-pushing>`).
+  6. Develop your Data Management Application and push it to the device the normal way (instructions in the :ref:`guide <build-app-pushing>`).

 Using the above technique will keep your apps cleanly separated.
 You can also maintain multiple Data Management Applications in the same Application Designer instance by making alternative :file:`app-designer/app` directories and creating new :program:`Grunt` tasks to push them to the device.